chrisguindon/events.eclipse.org/content/2020/sam-iot/_index.md

 **SAM IoT is the first virtual Eclipse Conference on Security, Artificial Intelligence, and Modeling for the next generation Internet of Things**

+Hello Anne!
 With the ever increasing adoption of IoT technologies in every application domain, we are entering the next evolutionary phase of IoT.
 The challenge of meeting non-functional requirements such as low latency, high reliability, security and dynamic resource allocation, has led to innovations such as Edge Computing, AI and Analytics, Digital Twin and new security and trust schemes.

 These innovations are setting the groundwork for the next generation IoT that will be expressed in projects such as Smart Factories, Smart Cities, Critical Infrastructures, and Cooperative Service Robotics.
 Researchers in these areas are invited to present their work to participants from the community, industry and standardisation bodies on September 17-18 at the Eclipse SAM IoT Conference.